 My approach to counselling is humanistic, which means that I believe you are the expert in your own world and my main aim is to give you the time and space to work out your own way forward.
 In my own counselling, I have found that having someone listen and understand me has had a transformative effect on the way I think about my life and make decisions.
 Although starting counselling was very hard for me, I’m so glad I found the courage.
 I hope that I will be able to offer you a counselling experience that is helpful and supportive.

 I am a fully qualified counsellor/psychotherapist and am currently working in Cambridge.
-I hold a Diploma in Therapeutic Counselling and I am a registered member of the BACP.
+I hold a Diploma in Therapeutic Counselling and I am an accredited member of the BACP.
 Most of my Continuing Professional Development has focussed on aspects of working with children and young people, working with Eating Disorders and working in LGBT+ support.
 I'm happiest when I'm learning so recently I've been reading a lot about managing anxiety, the long term impact of childhood abuse/trauma and some thought-provoking books about bereavement.

 What I can help you with